ossrs/srs/README.md

 1. <strong>Easy to use:</strong> Both English and Chinese wiki, typically config files in trunk/conf, traceable and session based log, linux service script and install script.
 1. <strong>MIT license:</strong> Open source with product management and evolution.

+> Remark: Although SRS is licenced under [MIT][LICENSE], but there are some depended libraries which are distributed using their own licenses, please read [License Mixing][LicenseMixing].

 Enjoy it!